 Plans for BAT

 The plans for using BAT are still developing.
 The main usage will be integrating it with the Brave browser.
 This is already in full swing, but we will get to that in a little bit.
-Other uses could include paying users to view ads in messenger apps like Telegram or incorporating it into WeChat’s system of bots and payments.
+Other uses could include paying users to view ads in messenger apps like Telegram or incorporating them into WeChat’s system of bots and payments.
 The future capabilities of BAT have much potential and look very promising when comparing it to how it has been utilized already.

 How can BAT help?

 BAT can revolutionize the digital ad space because it is based on blockchain technology.
 If you remember from our earlier post, blockchain technology relies on a public ledger that does not have one single owner.
-Which means that fraudulent activity will be virtually impossible to conduct because each node in the blockchain has to check and approve each transaction.
+This means that fraudulent activity will be virtually impossible to conduct because each node in the blockchain has to check and approve each transaction.
 So how can it help with ad fraud?
 A common situation that occurs in digital marketing is that a marketing platform, publisher, and advertiser all claim a different amount of impressions (likely due to fraudulent activity).
 So which of those three has the most accurate data?
 The answer is unclear.
 Blockchain technology will prevent this issue because the network will verify every transaction.
 Sounds good in theory, but how does it work in practice?

 Introducing the Brave Browser

 Everyone has their favorite browser with the popular ones being Chrome, Firefox, or even Edge.
 But imagine a new browser that completely blocks ads and takes privacy to a whole new meaning.
-Welcome Brave Browser, the free and open source browser with an ambitious future.
+Welcome Brave Browser, the free and open-source browser with an ambitious future.
 With a tagline that says, “You are not a product,” the Brave browser has a plan for eliminating malware, trackers, and fraud.
 Its plan, according to Brendan Eich, will be fulfilled in two stages.

 Stage one is to block ads and trackers and reward sites based on user attention.
 Stage two is to move towards decentralized ad exchange and introduce a new currency.
 This is where the BAT comes in.
 The utility token can be earned by giving attention to ad content or anything else the users spend time looking at.
 So the publishers will receive ad revenue in the form of tokens and users receive tokens for viewing ads.

 For publishers, their revenue will increase leaving behind inefficiencies.
 Advertisers will be able to better target their audience and increase their ROI.
 And lastly, users can enjoy their privacy on top of earning revenue for their attention.
 The beauty of the BAT is that it is fully integrated with the Brave web browser.
 As of mid-January 2019, the company has officially moved into stage two by enabling ads in beta version 0.60.
+Try Brave Browser Now!

 BAT on Youtube